DerellLicht/snippets/readme.md

 <hr>

-__prime32__ - calculates factors of a number, or reports if input is prime
+__prime64__ (formerly __prime32__)- calculates factors of a number, or reports if input is prime
-Last Update: __February 22, 2012__
+Last Update: __October 24, 2022__

-PRIME32.EXE - Written by: Daniel D. Miller
+PRIME64.EXE - Written by: Daniel D. Miller
 ****************************************************
 This program determines whether a number is a prime, then displays either the number or its factors.

+Note: converting to 64-bit build, sped up handling of number which had a factor that was greater than 32 bits.

 <hr>